bixb922/crank-organ/doc-software/README.md

 Be sure to play any MIDI file at least once on your PC to see if it has a correct format.

 There is no functionality to transpose a MIDI file.
-Use any MIDI file editor to do that, if you need.
+Use any MIDI file editor to do that before uploading, if you need.

 ## Adding and deleting MIDI tunes